kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/installation/_index.md

 {{< /tab >}}

 {{< tab "Docker" >}}
-You can run the Kosli CLI in a docker container by running:
+You can run the Kosli CLI in this docker container:
 ```shell {.command}
 docker run -it --rm ghcr.io/kosli-dev/cli:v0.1.10 bash
 ```